⚡ Why Your Java Code Is Slow — 18 Techniques Seniors Use to Speed It Up

 }

-✅ Exceptions are for exceptional cases, not routine validation.
+✅ Exceptions are expensive; avoid using them for routine control flow.

 14. ๐Ÿชž Avoid Reflection in Hot Paths